IamGianluca/httpfromtcp/README.md

 ## Limitations

-Currently only parses the HTTP request line.
-Headers and body parsing are not yet implemented.
+Currently parses request line and headers.
+Body parsing is not yet implemented.

 ## Resources